eigerco/polka-storage/docs/src/glossary.md

 ### Staking

-Staking is the process where DOT holders lock up their tokens to support the network's security and operations.
+Staking is when DOT holders lock up their tokens to support the network's security and operations.
 In return, they can earn rewards.
 There are two main roles involved in staking:

-- <a name="validators"></a>**Validators**
+- <a name="validators"></a>**Validators**:
-  : Validators are responsible for producing new blocks, validating transactions, and securing the network.
+  Validators produce new blocks, validate transactions, and secure the network.
   They are selected based on their stake and performance.
-Validators need to run a [node](#node) and have the technical capability to maintain it.
+  Validators must run a [node](#node) and have the technical capability to maintain it.

 - <a name="nominators"></a>**Nominators**: Nominators support the network by backing (nominating) validators they trust with their DOT tokens.
 Nominators share in the rewards earned by the validators they support.
 This allows DOT holders who don't want to run a validator node to still participate in the network's security and earn rewards.

-Our parachain will use staking to back up the [collators](#collator) in a similar way as "Nominators" do.
+Our parachain will use staking to back up the [collators](#collator) similarly to "Nominators".
-In this regard, the role of "Nominators" will fall to [Storage Providers](#storage-provider), while the role of " Validators" will be assigned to [Collators](#collator) accordingly.
+In this regard, "Nominators" will fall to [Storage Providers](#storage-provider), while " Validators" will be assigned to [Collators](#collator) accordingly.

 ### Storage Provider